pomponchik/escaping/README.md

 Only exceptions are logged.
 If the code block or function was executed without errors, the log will not be recorded.
 Also the log is recorded regardless of whether the exception was suppressed or not.
 However, depending on this, you will see different log messages to distinguish one situation from another.

+In addition, if the exception was suppressed inside the `escape`, the log will be recorded using the `exception` method - this means that the trace will be saved.
+Otherwise, the `error` method will be used - without saving the traceback, because otherwise, if you catch this exception somewhere else and pledge the traceback, there will be several duplicate tracebacks in your log file.

 ## Callbacks